progrium/skywatch/README.md

 # Skywatch (alpha)

-Simple alerting system that lets you define checks and alerts in any language that are then magically run on Heroku.
+A simple alerting system that lets you define checks and alerts in any language that are then magically run on Heroku.
+Nagios can go cry in a corner.

 NoOps!
 Polyglot!
 Free monitoring of anything!